 While the affiliate does most of the marketing, the software company processes the sale.
 The affiliate doesn’t usually have any say in the process once they have made their referral.
 They don’t worry about converting the lead into a customer, and they don’t have to offer any after-sales support.

-Affiliate marketing is an excellent choice for people with access to a broad audience who are interested in specific software products.
-The wide variety of software available means that there are solutions for many different audiences.
+Affiliate marketing is an excellent choice for people with access to a broad audience who are interested in specific software and data products.
+The wide variety of software and services available means that there are solutions for many different audiences.

 Major players in the software affiliate marketing game include PCMag and G2.com.